Ekko-zn/IJCAI2022-Backdoor/README.md

-This repo is initial implementation for the paper "[Imperceptible Backdoor Attack: From Input Space to Feature Representation]"
+# Imperceptible Backdoor Attack: From Input Space to Feature Representation

 ## How to run
 Train GTSRB dataset